 - Made in Japan

-Importers are responsible for providing country of origin label file to the supplier.
-The label file shall be in .ai or .eps format, and importers must instruct the supplier with the placement and dimension information.
+Importers are responsible for providing a country of origin label file to the supplier.
+The label file shall be in .ai or .eps format, and importers must instruct the supplier about the placement and dimension information.

 California Proposition 65

-CA sets limits to certain hazardous substances such as heavy metal (e.g. Lead, Cadmium, mercury, and phthalates), and you cannot import and sell in California without a warning label if your E-bikes contain an excess amount of those restricted substances.
+The proposition limits certain hazardous substances such as lead, cadmium, mercury, and phthalates, and you cannot import and sell e-bikes in California without a warning label if your products contain an excess amount of those restricted substances.

-This regulation applies to coatings, paints, and other components of the E-bikes.
-Therefore, we suggest that you shall book a third-party lab testing before the importation, as not many suppliers in this industry can provide the CA Prop 65 test report.
+California Proposition 65 applies to coatings, paints, and other e-bike components.
+Therefore, we suggest that you book a third-party lab test before importing your e-bikes, as not many suppliers in this industry can provide the California Proposition 65 test report.

 Packaging Materials Regulations

-Importers shall also comply with packaging regulations when importing E-bikes to the United States.
-In general provision, the packaging materials must not contain hazardous substances at a harmful level and should be labeled correctly.
+Importers and manufacturers should also comply with packaging regulations when importing e-bikes to the United States.
+In general, the packaging materials must not contain hazardous substances at a harmful level and should be labeled correctly.

 Heavy Metals Restrictions

-The packaging regulation concerns mostly on the use of heavy metals such as lead, cadmium, nickel, and mercury.
-Unless your supplier can provide relevant test reports for the packaging (which is not common), importers might consider verifying the packaging material via testing companies.
+The Model Toxics in Packaging Legislation restricts heavy metals such as lead, cadmium, nickel, and mercury on packaging materials.
+Unless your supplier can provide relevant test reports for the packaging (which is not common), you may consider requesting testing companies to verify the packaging material.

 Bag Suffocation Warning

-In certain US states, it is compulsory to add a bag suffocation warning label, in order to avoid non-compliance penalties.
+In certain US states, it is compulsory to add a bag suffocation warning label to avoid non-compliance penalties.